-Interdepartmental Programme in War Studies
+WAR STUDIES

+- General Information (War Studies)

+- Programme Requirements

+- Course Descriptions
-Programme Chair - Dr. D. Delaney, CD

-Programme Associate Chair - Dr. J. Boulden

-Programme Associate Chair for Military and Strategic

-Studies - Maj.
+Programme Co-Chair - Dr. Rebecca Tiessen Programme Co-Chair - Dr. Michael Hennessy Programme Associate Chair - Dr. Jane Boulden Programme Associate Chair for Military and Strategic Studies - Maj.
 B.J.
-Brister, CD, PhD

-Programme Representative: 613-541-6000 ext.
-6862
+Brister, CD, PhD Programme Representative: 613-541-6000 ext.
+6862 Fax: 613-541-6219 Email: warstudies@rmc.ca

-Email: warstudies@rmc.ca

-Web page: War Studies Programme

-Programme Offered

 The degree Master of Arts in War Studies is awarded to officers and civilians who successfully complete a programme of studies comprised of either a Course pattern, a Thesis pattern, or a Directed Research Project (DRP) pattern.
 A Master of Arts Degree in War Studies through part-time registration in the Distance Learning Programme was initiated in 1992.
 This Programme is aimed at allowing officers and a number of civilians to continue their full-time employment while simultaneously pursuing an upper-level degree.
-To this end, a number of courses taught by RMC are available on the Internet.
+To this end, a number of courses taught by RMCC are available on the Internet.